BartSoj/HttpAgent/docs/integrations.md

 important APIs for integration:

+- Wolframalpha
+- Discord
+- Notes
+- Calendar
-- weather.com
+- Reminders
-- Tapo for light and smart devices control
-- some api to set alarms and timers
-- api to get screenshot from user's devices
+- API for controlling a computer (e.g. via SSH)

+other APIs for future integration:

+- apis to apple products, these include: health and fitness, notes, calendar, reminders
 - apis to google products, these include: google maps, youtube, keep, photos, meet
-- apis to apple products, these include: health and fitness, notes, calendar, reminders

-other APIs for future integration:

-- general: calculator, some api to make audio/video calls
+- general: some api to make audio/video calls
-- home control: google home
+- home control: google home, Tapo
-- social: linkedin, whatsapp
+- social: LinkedIn, Whatsapp
-- business: teams, slack, github
+- business: Teams, Slack, GitHub
-- wellness: mental future or other meditation
+- wellness: Mental future or other meditation
 - education: Canvas LMS

 files with openapi specification can be found among other in the following pages: